-“Makewhole Amount” means the present value of the Fixed Amounts (other than the Accrued Fixed Payment Amount) that would have been payable by Party A under the Credit Swap TransactionTransactions after the relevant Early Termination Date until (but excluding) the Fixed Rate Payer Payment Date falling on or about the Scheduled Termination Date of the Credit Swap Transaction Transactions, assuming for the purpose of such calculation a constant Fixed Rate Payer Calculation Amount at its value as of the Early Termination Date, discounting each Fixed Amount from the date on which it would have been received to the Early Termination Date at a rate equal to the value of “USD-ISDA-Swap Rate” as determined on the Early Termination Date for a Designated Maturity equal to the period from (and including) the Early Termination Date to (but excluding) the scheduled Fixed Rate Payer Payment Date.
+“Makewhole Amount” means the present value of the Fixed Amounts (other than the Accrued Fixed Payment Amount) that would have been payable by Party A under the Credit Swap Transactions after the relevant Early Termination Date until (but excluding) the Fixed Rate Payer Payment Date falling on or about the Scheduled Termination Date of the Credit Swap Transactions, assuming for the purpose of such calculation a constant Fixed Rate Payer Calculation Amount at its value as of the Early Termination Date, discounting each Fixed Amount from the date on which it would have been received to the Early Termination Date at a rate equal to the value of “USD-ISDA-Swap Rate” as determined on the Early Termination Date for a Designated Maturity equal to the period from (and including) the Early Termination Date to (but excluding) the scheduled Fixed Rate Payer Payment Date.

-“Credit Swap Transaction” means each of (i) the Transaction between Party A and Party B documented by a Confirmation dated 22 December 2000 with an Effective Date of 22 December 2000.2000, and amended and restated on 21 February, 2001 and (ii) the Transaction between Party A and Party B documented by a Confirmation dated 21 February, 2001 with an Effective Date of 2 March 2001.
+“Credit Swap Transaction” means each of (i) the Transaction between Party A and Party B documented by a Confirmation dated 22 December 2000 with an Effective Date of 22 December 2000, and amended and restated on 21 February, 2001 and (ii) the Transaction between Party A and Party B documented by a Confirmation dated 21 February, 2001 with an Effective Date of 2 March 2001.